top of page

 • Banking & Finance: QNB, Barclays, HSBC, Standard Bank, Ecobank, Absa

-• AGRIBUSINESS & FMCG: Coca-Cola, Nestlé, Unilever
+• Agribusiness & FMCG: Coca-Cola, Nestlé, Unilever

 These companies offer graduate schemes, internships, direct campus hiring, and often sponsor work visas for top recruits.